4.9 · 76 Google reviews · 136+ team stores live · 7 years in Meridian · Same-day rush available

 How we quote both at our shop

-We run both processes in-house.
-When you send us a job we quote whichever method is cheaper AND meets your timeline.
-We don't push you toward the more profitable method — we quote the right one.
-If your job is 250 pieces of a 1-color design with a 2-week deadline, we'll tell you screen printing is the right call and quote you accordingly.
-If your job is 18 pieces of a 4-color logo for next Friday, we'll quote DTF and explain why.
+We've been running both processes in-house for 7 years here in Meridian.
+When you send us a job, we quote whichever method is cheaper and still meets your deadline.
+We don't push you toward the one with better margin for us.
+If you come in with 250 pieces of a 1-color design and a 2-week window, we'll tell you screen printing is the right call.
+If you've got 18 pieces of a 4-color logo needed by Friday, we'll quote DTF and walk you through why.

 Ready to get a quote?

-Send us your spec — quantity, design, garment, deadline.
-We'll quote both methods if relevant and tell you which one we recommend and why.
-Text or call (208) 954-9492.
+Send us your spec: quantity, design, garment type, and deadline.
+We'll quote both methods if the order is close to break-even and tell you which one we recommend.
+Call or text us at .

 ← Back to Blog